Youssef3wais/LibraryManagmentSystem/LibraryManagmentSystem/README.md

 * **Data Integrity**:
   * ISBN uniqueness is enforced at the `Library` service level during book addition.
   * Availability state (`IsAvailable`) transitions atomically when books are checked out or returned.
+  * Persisted state is automatically synchronized on write operations to JSON datastores.

 ---